 Observed twice daily.
 Animals were weighed initially, approximately weekly for 13 weeks, monthly thereafter, and at the end of the studies.
-Clinical findings were recorded on day 3 (male rats), day 4 (female rats and male mice), day 5 (female mice), and at 4-week intervals beginning week 5.
+Clinical findings were recorded on day 4 (male mice), day 5 (female mice), and at 4-week intervals beginning week 5.